vaibhavait04/Patterns/Readme.md

-#Patterns practiced
+#Patterns practice

-This includes the patterns read from online sources which are quoted in the files else given inline.
+This includes the patterns read from online sources quoted in the files else given inline.